dmaluenda/hands_on_machine_learning/README.md

-# deeplearning_course
+# Hands on Machine Learning on Classical and Quantum data course

-Set of Jupyter notebooks to teach and learn deep learning for physics.
+Set of Jupyter notebooks to teach and learn deep learning for physics and photonics.

 ## Instructions